[taxon report][distribution map][all photos][line drawing]

 Habitat: The majority of plants occur at the base of steep slopes and moist drainage bottoms in the shade of spruce-fir and mixed conifer forest and aspen between 6,500 and 9400 ft.
-In the Lincoln National Forest Allium gooddingii is found above 10,000ft in open meadow areas, avalanche chutes and ski runs adjacent to spruce-fir forest.
+In the Lincoln National Forest Allium gooddingii is found above 10,000 ft in the understory of spruce-fir forests, open meadow areas and ski runs adjacent to spruce-fir forests.

-Remarks: Over 90 % of known localities for Allium gooddingii occur in the Gila National Forest and the adjacent Apache – Sitgreaves NF in Arizona.
+Remarks: Over 90% of known localities for Allium gooddingii occur in the Gila National Forest and the adjacent Apache - Sitgreaves NF in Arizona.
 The third largest population occurs on the Lincoln NF in NM.
-Over 90% of these populations and their habitats burned in three different wildfires from 2011 – 2012.
+Over 90% of these populations and their habitats burned in three different wildfires from 2011 to 2012.

 Conservation Considerations: Post-fire study results indicate that the species may survive direct impacts from fire but is unable to maintain itself when the habitat is completely altered by high intensity fires resulting in canopy removal.
 A Candidate Conservation Agreement between the USFWS and the USDA Forest Service was never implemented.
 Therefore little data is available about the status of the species pre-fires.
 Other threats include climate change, logging, and potentially grazing.

 *USDI Fish & Wildlife Service and USDA Forest Service, Southwest Region.
 1997.
 Goodding's Onion (Allium gooddingii); Conservation Assessment and Strategy.